Glow 0.3.0 Introduces Several New Large-Scale Genomic Analysis Features¶

 Python and Scala APIs for Glow SQL functions¶

 In this release, Python and Scala APIs were introduced for all Glow SQL functions, similar to what is available for Spark SQL functions.
 In addition to improved simplicity, this provides enhanced compile-time safety.
 The SQL functions and their Python and Scala clients are generated from the same source so any new functionality in the future will always appear in all three languages.
-Please refer to Glow PySpark Functions for more information on Python APIs for these functions.
+Please refer to PySpark Functions for more information on Python APIs for these functions.
 As an example, the usage of such Python and Scala APIs for the function

 normalize_variant is presented at the end of next section.